3100 Capital Mall Drive SW

 530 Alta Street SW

-In partnership with the South Sound Bicycle Park Alliance, a new pump track is being built next to the skate court.
-A pump track is a small, looping trail system that can be ridden continuously on may types of bicycles without pedaling.
+A new pump track is being constructed next to the skate court.
+A pump track is a small 3-foot wide looping trail than can be ridden continuously on many types of bicycles without pedaling.
 This project also includes the enhancement of the pedestrian/emergency access trail from Alta St. park entrance to Cooper Point Road.
-Questions?
-Contact Dave Okerlund, firstname.lastname@example.org or 360.570.5855.

 Track layout Location map